Mekitsa

 Mekitsa (мекица; plural mekitsi) is a traditional Bulgarian dish made of kneaded dough made with yogurt that is deep fried.
 They are made with flour, eggs, yogurt, a leavening agent, water, salt, and oil.
 In Serbia they are called mekike (sing. mekika), while in Macedonian mekica or pituljica, and in Bulgaria mekitsa.
-They are similar to Hungarian lángos and British Yorkshire pudding.
+They are similar to Hungarian lángos.
 Mekitsa is conventionally a breakfast dish.

 After the dough rises, it is torn into small balls, spread into flat rounds and fried in oil.
 In some recipes, yeast, baking soda, milk or yogurt might be used.
 A recipe from Silistra involves yogurt and bread soda, one from a village near Stara Zagora uses yeast and yogurt, and a recipe from Aytos suggests yeast and milk.
 One of the oldest known recipes contains only yeast, flour, salt and sugar and it uses water as the sole wet ingredient.
-It is recommended that the shaping of mekitsi before their frying be done with wet or oiled hand hands, using most commonly vegetable oil.
+It is recommended that the shaping of mekitsi before their frying be done with wet or oiled hands, using most commonly vegetable oil.

 When served, mekitsa is often powdered with icing sugar or garnished with jam, honey or sirene (white cheese).
 It can also be eaten with yogurt.

-In North Macedonia people prepare the dish the week after a newborn is born.
-That is like a celebration for the newborn baby, tradition says that it should be in the house where the baby will live, but nowadays this celebration mostly happens in restaurants.
+In North Macedonia, people prepare the dish the week after a newborn is born to celebrate the birth.
+Traditionally, the event should be in the house where the baby will live, but nowadays this celebration mostly happens in restaurants.

 The dish is popular in the Bulgarian, Macedonian, and Serbian regions and is a common cultural dish.
 The name is derived from the Slavic root mek ("soft"), referring to the dish's texture. –itsa is a Slavic feminine suffix.
 It tastes like and also has the same ingredients as the naan flatbread of the Indian subcontinent but the only difference is that naan is baked in a traditional clay oven, called tandoor, unlike mekitsi.